 Is it safe to send donated jewellery by post from Walsall?

 Yes.
 Items travel by Royal Mail Special Delivery Guaranteed, which is fully tracked from your WS-area shop and signed for on arrival.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our team ask questions and send photos before sending anything?

 Yes, and it is the right first step.
-Send photos on WhatsApp to 07375 071158 or message 07763 741067 and ask whatever you need about the items, the process or the paperwork.
+Send photos on WhatsApp to 07763 741067, or call the same number and ask whatever you need about the items, the process or the paperwork.
 Nothing is posted until your Walsall team is ready and comfortable.

 How are the donated items valued?